Darko Kovačević: International career

 On the national level, Kovačević made his debut for Serbia and Montenegro in a December 1994 friendly match away against Argentina, coming on as a 74th-minute substitute for Predrag Mijatović, and earned a total of 59 caps, scoring 10 goals.
 He would go on to compete in both UEFA Euro 2000 and the 1998 FIFA World Cup.
 His final international was a March 2004 friendly against Norway.

 Style of play

-A quick and powerful striker, with good movement, technique, and an eye for goal, Kovačević's key attributes were his strength and aerial ability.
+A quick and powerful striker, Kovačević was noted for his movement, technique, and goalscoring instinct.
+His key attributes were his strength and aerial ability.

 After retirement

-After his retirement, Kovačević stated that he may take another role at his former team Olympiacos.
+After his retirement, Kovačević stated that he may take another role at his former team, Olympiacos.
 Kovačević and his family subsequently returned to Spain.
 However, Kovačević returned to Greece, as he loved the country and worked for several months as a columnist.
-In June 2010, the new president of Olympiacos, Evangelos Marinakis, hired Kovačević as a chief scout; he eventually become the sports director for the club.
+In June 2010, the new president of Olympiacos, Evangelos Marinakis, hired Kovačević as a chief scout; he eventually became the sports director for the club.
 He remained in that position until 2018.
 He is the current sports director of the Serbian Football Association.